Employee Retention Strategies

 Let’s take the example of Netflix, another pioneer in this style of leadership.

-Employees are a big part of any decision-making process in Netflix and have the full backing of their managers.
+Employees are a big part of any decision-making process at Netflix and have the full backing of their managers.
 These types of employees can become 4.6X more productive than they usually are.

 Netflix’s focus on the ‘freedom and responsibility’ of each employee helped it become the world’s largest subscription streaming service.